frederic-perez/AmE-dictionary/data/dictionary.md

 __forest<sup>2</sup>__ _v_
 __forestall__ _v_ :eight: (forestalled) It takes a bit of planning to forestall something, meaning stop it from happening. _To forestall the effects of aging, exercise and take care of your health all your life._
 __forested__ _adj_ :two: Covered with forest. :es: arbolado _A forested park rich in game._ _A forested municipal park._
-__forester__ _n_ :two::hammer: _All officialdom was their foe—sheriffs, foresters, tax-collectors, judges, abbots, lords, bishops, and dukes._
+__forester__ _n_ :three::hammer: _All officialdom was their foe—sheriffs, foresters, tax-collectors, judges, abbots, lords, bishops, and dukes._
 __forestry__ _n_ :three::hammer:
 __foretell__
 __foretoken__ _n_ An event that is experienced as indicating important things to come. _Syn_ augury, preindication, sign _He refused to think that the rain was a foretoken of gloom for his date that night._